NEURONE-IL/neurone-store-frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Docker

+Run `bash build.sh` and `bash run.sh` in root directory to deploy in a docker instance this project.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).